 But what is a sleep deprived parent to do if they’re desperate to snag an extra hour in bed?
 Just prepare.

-But, the real work occurs the day before the time change.
+The real work occurs the day before the time change.
 Delay breakfast by an hour.
 If it seems impossible, Winter recommended having them watch TV for an hour or taking them on a walk.
 Then make sure that lunch and dinner occur an hour later than usual.
 By gradually moving their meals back, you’re helping them slowly adjust to a later sleep time.

 “You’re preparing them with activity levels, light exposure and meal planning,” Winter said.